 How Does Fundrise Compare?

 Fundrise is not the only online real estate investment platform.
 Crowdfunding has become increasingly popular in recent years, creating an opportunity for the average investor to gain access to investment possibilities.

 In fact, in the last few years, there has been fierce competition within this niche.
 So, how does Fundrise actually stack up against other popular platforms?
 Many of the leading platforms are only open to accredited investors, so it’s important to compare Fundrise to real estate crowdfunding for non-accredit investors, like RealtyMogul and Streitwise, which both offer private REITs similar to Fundrise.

 - Fees: When you add the management fee and advisory fee, Fundrise works out at 1% per year.
 This is far less than the 2% fee with Streitwise.
-However, RealtyMogul has fees of 0.30% to 0.50%
+However, RealtyMogul has comparable fees of 1% – 1.25%

 - Minimum Investment: Fundrise has a minimum investment of $10, but both StreitWise and RealtyMogul require $1,000.

 As we have mentioned above, real estate is a long-term investment asset class.
 This includes publicly traded and non-traded REITs and eREITs.
 There are opportunities for portfolio diversification, capital appreciation, and regular distributions, but these are never guaranteed.

 REITs provide a more passive way of investing in real estate assets.
 You can pool your funds with many other individual investors and take part in direct access to a mix of commercial and residential properties.
 These projects such as apartments, office buildings, hotels, and even shopping centers are not the type that a typical real estate investor would be able to purchase individually.
 You can also invest in properties that are outside your geographic location with ease.